 - Access to more destinations using airline miles from a single program

-- Chance to earn airline miles in your program of choice when you fly partner airlines
+- The chance to earn airline miles in your program of choice when you fly partner airlines

 - Reciprocal elite status benefits when you fly with partner airlines